-Route A: LIMA-NAZCA-CUSCO (Direct but not recommended): This route takes you south from Lima to Nazca and then starts its ascent through the Andes mountain range, passing Abancay before arriving to Cusco approximately 22 hours (yes twenty-two) hours later.
-This is the fastest way from Lima to Cusco by bus, however it has a bad reputation.
-There have been many reports in the past about bus crashes along this route.
-The winding roads are both curvy and steep and can be especially dangerous in rainy season.
-It is best to avoid this direct route to Cusco.
+This is the fastest way from Lima to Cusco by bus, however, it has a bad reputation.
+There have been many bus crashes and hijackings along this route.
+The winding roads are both curvy and steep and are especially dangerous in the rainy season.
+It is best to avoid this route to Cusco.

-Route B: LIMA-NAZCA-AREQUIPA-CUSCO (strongly recommended): This route takes you further down south from Lima to Arequipa and then takes you back up North from Arequipa to Cusco.
-This road is much much better and there is also a LOT to see along the way.
-Recommended stops include Paracas, Huacachina, Arequipa and Puno if you have time.
-This is the most common route taken in Peru by tourists (it is often called the gringo trail) and exposes tourists to the beauty of Peru along the way to Machu Picchu.
-It is possible to do this route, with overnight stops along the way, in 3days/2nights, and so if short on time, combine this with a 1 or 2 day Machu Picchu tour from Cusco and you could see a LOT of Peru in just 1 week.
+The road is much safer and there is also a LOT to see along the way.
+Recommended stops include Paracas, Huacachina, Arequipa, and Puno if you have time.
+This is the most common route taken in Peru and exposes tourists to the beauty of Peru along the way to Machu Picchu.

-Cruz del Sur are the most popular PUBLIC bus company in Peru and have a good safety record.
-Their buses are excellent with bed like seats on many of their buses.
-However, before deciding whether to book with them, take the following into account:
+Cruz del Sur is the second-best bus company in Peru and has a reasonably good safety record.
+Their buses are excellent with bed-like seats on many of their buses.
+Before deciding whether to book with them, take the following into account:

-Booking on their website is quite straightforward, and whilst they have don’t have excellent TripAdvisor reviews (79%), they are still definitely the number 1 public bus option in Peru.
+Booking on their website is quite straightforward, and whilst they have don’t have excellent TripAdvisor reviews, they are still definitely one of the best bus options in Peru.

-If you are nervous about flying, then it may be best to avoid Lima to Cusco by plane.
-As the flight has to cross over the Andes Mountains, and then land into Cusco which is over 10,000ft above sea level, turbulence is very common.
-This mixed with Cusco’s rain and stormy weather, makes for some nervous moments, although Latam’s safety record is absolutely excellent.
+If you are nervous about flying, then it is best to avoid Lima to Cusco by plane, as the flight has to cross over the Andes Mountains, turbulence is very common.
+This mixed with Cusco’s rain and stormy weather makes for some nervous moments.

-One of the biggest issues with flying from Lima to Cusco is the altitude and the fact that you have gone from sea level to 10,000ft+ in just 2 hours.
-This is not good for your body and is the reason why approximately 75% of tourists report feeling ill in their first 2 days in Cusco after a flight from Lima.
+One of the biggest issues with flying from Lima to Cusco is the altitude and the fact that you have gone from sea level to 10,000ft+ very quickly.
+This is not good for your body and is the reason why approximately 75% of tourists report feeling ill for their first 2 days in Cusco after flying.

-Train enthusiasts might get disappointed when visiting South America because there aren’t as many trains in operation here compared to Asia, Europe or North America.
+Train enthusiasts might get disappointed when visiting South America because there aren’t as many trains in operation here.
 Although uncommon, there is a way to take at least part of your trip by train.

-Another possibility is taking the south route through Arequipa to Puno and taking the train there to Cusco.
+The only train to Cusco leaves from Puno.
 The train from Puno to Cusco is the Andean Explorer, a luxury tourist train that will take approx. ten hours to get to Cusco during a scenic day trip.
-Fares are quite expensive – a one way trip will cost you at least $220, it is a very luxurious experience.
+Fares are quite expensive – a one-way trip will cost at least $280, it is a very luxurious experience.

 So whether by bus or by plane, you have made it from Lima to Cusco!
-Now it is time to get from Cusco to the incredible Machu Picchu.
+Now it is time to get from Cusco to Machu Picchu.

 There are 2 main ways of getting from Cusco to Machu Picchu:

-A – By undertaking a trek from Cusco (usually between 3 and 5 days depending on what trek you choose
+A – Taking a trek from Cusco (usually between 3 and 5 days depending on what trek you choose)

-B – By Bus & Train combination (possible in 1 long day, or 2days/1night better)
+B – By Bus & Train combination (possible in 1 long day, or 2days/1 night)

 There are 3 popular treks to Machu Picchu, each of which we will discuss further below, in no particular order:

 This is by far the most famous way to get to Machu Picchu and the most famous trek in South America.
-Because of erosion concerns, only 500 people are allowed on the trail each day and that’s including porters and guides.
-Since it is so exclusive, it is necessary to get a permit to trek the trail.
-To secure a permit you must book six months in advance and it is expensive – a whopping 650-1250 dollars!
+Only 500 people are allowed on the trail each day, including porters and guides.
+It is necessary to get a permit to trek the trail.
+To secure a permit you must book six months in advance, costing around $650-$1250.

 The Salkantay trail is a good alternative for those not wanting to wait six months to see the citadel.
 Salkantay is the name of a mountain in la Cordillera Vilcabamba.
-It is worshipped by locals and is means savage ..
-If you do this trail, you will find out why.
 The Salkantay pass takes you to altitudes above 4600m, which makes the already challenging trail that much more difficult.
 Prices range from $230 to $300 for a 4-day hike that you need to book a few days in advance.

 If you aren’t an experienced trekker and walking for four days straight isn’t your cup of tea, maybe the Inca Jungle Trek would be perfect for you.
-It is the most varied trek out there and with prices ranging between $220 and $300 it is also the cheapest.
-This trek offers biking, hiking, ziplining and rafting on your way to Machu Picchu and hiking or camping equipment are not essential because you only do a short amount of trekking and overnight in basic hostels along the route.
+It is the most varied trek out there, and with prices ranging between $220 and $300, it is also the cheapest.
+This trek offers biking, hiking, ziplining and rafting on your way to Machu Picchu.

 A one day tour is the fastest way to get to Machu Picchu.
-It involves taking a 2 hour bus ride to Ollantaytambo (winding roads through the Mountains), a 90 minute train to Aguas Calientes, a bus up to the complex itself, a guided tour of Machu Picchu, a bus down from the complex and a train ride back so you can arrive to Cusco in the late evening.
+It involves taking a 2-hour bus ride to Ollantaytambo (winding roads through the Mountains), a 90-minute train to Aguas Calientes, a bus up to the complex itself, a guided tour of Machu Picchu, a bus down from the complex and a train ride back so you can arrive in Cusco in the late evening.
 Prices start from $230.
 Tour operators can be found here

 Editor Note: It is NOT recommended to follow this route due to safety concerns and accidents in the past.
-We STRONGLY recommend to book a tour or trek with a reputable company.
-Again we advise the use of www.findlocaltrips.com to help you find the best trip for you.
+We STRONGLY recommend booking a tour or trek with a reputable company.

 To get to Machu Picchu cheaply you need to combine a couple of different modes of transport.
 Firstly take a taxi to the Santiago Terminal in Cusco and get a local bus to Santa Maria.
-It is advisable to know the exact bus times in advance or to go really early.
+It is advisable to go early.

-Upon arrival in Santa Maria you can continue your journey immediately to Santa Teresa.
+From Santa Maria, continue your journey to Santa Teresa.
 There are a bunch of minivans stationed on the square in the town.
 They will take 45/60 minutes of bumpy road through the jungle to Santa Maria.
 Here in Santa Maria you then need to book a taxi to Hidroelectrica.

-Be aware that the roads between Santa Maria, Santa Teresa and Hidroelectrica are in really bad condition and the minibus vans or taxis will take you along sheer cliff-sides and hairpin turns, accidents are not uncommon.
-This is extremely dangerous in the dark and during rainy season, do exercise caution when considering this option.
+Be aware that the roads between Santa Maria, Santa Teresa and Hidroelectrica are in really bad condition and the minibus vans or taxis will take you along sheer cliff-sides and hairpin turns.
+This is extremely dangerous in the dark and during the rainy season, do exercise caution when considering this option.

 From Hidroelectrica you will follow the Inca train trail tracks by foot (the road ends here) to Aguas Calientes.
 It is a flat hike and should not take more than 3 hours.
-Be sure though to leave early enough so you don’t get stuck walking in the dark.
-Also avoid getting hit by the train and watch out for packs of stray dogs.
+Leave early enough so you don’t get stuck walking in the dark.
+Avoid getting hit by the train and watch out for packs of stray dogs.

-Once in Aguas Calientes you can hang out a bit, have a nice dinner and call it an early night.
+Once in Aguas Calientes you can hang out and call it an early night.
 The next morning you have two options to go to the Inca Citadel: